freefurie/Conways-Game-of-Life/readme.txt

 	The amount of times it goes through the proces.
 At zero it only does the initial random seeding.
 	Recommended value: 1
 - Size of tile:
 	How big the tiles are gonna be.
-If at 1, it'll work on a per pixel base, so give it time to load (estimate 10 seconds).
 	Only changeable when no simulation is running.
 	Recommended value: 4
+	(WARNING: DEPENDING ON COMPUTER SPECS, LOWER SIZES (1 OR 2) MAY BREAK THE APPLICATION)

 BUTTONS:
 - Start: